Broccoli Salad with Feta and Almonds

-Broccoli, Feta cheese, and almonds are all great low choices for most any low-carb eating plan, and this Barely Blanched Broccoli Salad with Feta and Fried Almonds would also be good for any phase of the South Beach Diet if you use portion control on the Feta, and I wouldn’t have nuts for a snack on the day you have the salad.
+Broccoli, Feta cheese, and almonds are all great low choices for low-carb and Keto eating plans, and this Broccoli Salad with Feta and Almonds would also be good for any phase of the South Beach Diet if you use portion control on the Feta.

 Find More Recipes Like This One:

 Use Salad Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.